7 Adult Things Kids Need to Start Doing

 - They have to speak loudly and clearly enough for the person taking the order to understand them.
-Practicing projecting your voice for an “audience” that needs to understand you will come in handy when they have to stand up in front of a class or audience to give a presentation.
+Practicing projecting their voice for an “audience” will come in handy in the future whenever they have to stand up in front of a class to give a presentation.

 - Handling money in a drive-thru literally helps them become aware of their motor skills.
-In addition to the obvious benefit of counting money under pressure, they literally have to hand the money over to the cashier without dropping it and receive the change without dropping it also.
-This skill can translate to them being more careful when reaching for things at the dinner table.
+In addition to the obvious benefit of counting money under pressure, they have to hand the money over to the cashier without dropping it, and receive the change without dropping it also.

 - It builds confidence and an atmosphere of fun.
-They feel very proud of handling the transaction, and the more they do it, the more they’ll feel comfortable being in charge of this type of transaction for the whole family.
-They were responsible for feeding their family!
+They feel very proud of handling the transaction, and the more they do it, the more they’ll feel comfortable being in charge of this type of transaction and feeding the whole family.

 Some families automatically put a chunk of money into an account for kids when they’re born.
 Bravo to parents who can do that!